 How to Book Your Mount Nyiragongo Trek

-You can organise your trek yourself via the Visit Virunga website (their website is excellent), organise through a local tour company or the best option – you can come on one of my Rock My Uganda, Rwanda & DRC Adventure tours and I can sort it all for you (my tour price includes your permit, visa, accommodation, transport, porter & chef hire, food, water and sleeping bag hire – as well as another 12 days of amazing activities and experiences in Rwanda & Uganda).
+You can organise your trek yourself via the Visit Virunga website (their website is excellent), organise through a local tour company or the best option – you can come on one of my Rock My Uganda, Rwanda & DRC Adventure tours and I can sort it all for you.

 Getting to Mount Nyiragongo

 Most people who climb Mount Nyiragongo fly into Kigali International Airport in Rwanda which is around a 4 hour drive from the Virungas National Park.

 You can also fly into Goma in the DRC with Ethiopian Airlines, but I’ve heard that the airport isn’t great and isn’t up to international standards.

 I would suggest that you spend the night before your climb in either Gisenyi on the Rwandan side of the border, or in Goma/Virunga National Park on the DRC side of the border.